tsangcharles/tsangcharles.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Charles is a Senior Data Scientist at Instagram (Meta) and a Data Science Lecturer at the [Master of Mathematical Finance program](https://www.mmf.utoronto.ca/) at the University of Toronto.
-Charles has also previously worked in Zynga, EY, KPMG, and Scotiabank.
+Charles is a Data Scientist working in a Insurtech startup, and a Data Science Lecturer at the [Master of Mathematical Finance program](https://www.mmf.utoronto.ca/) at the University of Toronto.
+Charles has also previously worked in Instagram (Meta), Zynga, EY, KPMG, and Scotiabank.

 Besides work, Charles is a big fan of Pokemon and Digimon.
 He enjoys playing Pokemon and Digimon Trading card games.
 In his free time, he also enjoys playing with yoyos and rockclimbing.